Moshes-Abraham/clasp-wiki/Build-Instructions.md

 ### Build Clasp
 0. Install homebrew from https://brew.sh/
-1. `brew install cmake llvm@6 libffi bdw-gc gmp boost libunwind-headers`
+1. `brew install cmake llvm@6 libffi bdw-gc gmp boost libunwind-headers sbcl`
 2. `git clone https://github.com/clasp-developers/clasp.git`
 3. `cd clasp`
 4. `./waf configure`
 5. `./waf build_cboehm`
-6. To build the MPS version:  `./waf build_cmps`
+6. If you know that the MPS version is supported then build the MPS version:  `./waf build_cmps`

 The executables will be in clasp/build/boehm/cclasp-boehm and clasp/build/mps/cclasp-mps